-The ADP1829 features tracking inputs (TRK1 and TRK2) that make the output voltages track another, master voltage.
-This is especially useful in core and I/O voltage sequencing applications where one output of the ADP1829 can be set to track and not exceed the other, or in other multiple output systems where specific sequencing is required.
+The ADP1823 features tracking inputs, TRK1 and TRK2, which make the output voltages track another master voltage.
+Voltage tracking is especially useful in core and I/O voltage sequencing applications where one output of the ADP1823 can be set to track and not exceed the other, or in other multiple output systems where specific sequencing is required.